At Berkhamsted Sixth we aim to develop our students into adventurous, innovative and motivated young adults, who are compassionate and resilient

 We equip our students with the skills they need to rise to the challenges of the modern and ever-changing world, succeeding at university or thriving on an apprenticeship scheme, either of which can prepare them for a fulfilling career.

 Berkhamsted Sixth has a strong academic focus, yet we also believe that opportunities and experiences beyond the curriculum are just as crucial for students’ future success and happiness.

 Please complete the request a prospectus form if you wish to receive a prospectus.

 Prospective pupils may be registered for admission at any time after birth.
 Registrations should ideally be received at least a full calendar year preceding the desired date of admission to benefit from all communications relating to the next admissions cycle.

 Registration takes place by completing the REGISTRATION FORM that is included with the prospectus information pack, and sending this along with a registration fee of £100 to the Admissions Manager (Overton House, 131 High Street, Berkhamsted, HP4 2DJ).

-We hold Open Days at Berkhamsted Sixth every Autumn, giving prospective students and their parents the opportunity to find out more about what we offer at the School.
+We hold Open Events at Berkhamsted Sixth every Autumn, giving prospective students and their parents the opportunity to find out more about what we offer at the School.

-Discover our next Open Days and opportunities to visit our School:
+Discover our next Open Events and opportunities to visit our School:

 It is also possible to visit the School at other times of year.
 If you would like to visit Berkhamsted Sixth, please contact our Central Admissions Office to discuss arranging a tour.